OverviewTeaching: 20 min

-This lesson is meant to be used as a reference for discussion as learners identify issues with the messy dataset discussed in the previous lesson.
-Instructors: don’t go through this lesson except to refer to responses to the exercise in the previous lesson.
+This episode is meant to be used as a reference for discussion as learners identify issues with the messy dataset discussed in the previous episode.
+Instructors: don’t go through this episode except to refer to responses to the exercise in the previous episode.

 - Using multiple tables

 - Using multiple tabs

 - Using formatting to make the data sheet look pretty